gabrieuz/cnab-parser/README.md

 # CNAB Parser

-A Django web application that parses a CNAB files.
+A Django web application that parses CNAB files.
 This application allows you to upload a .txt file in CNAB format, extract the transactions data, and store it in a database.
 The transaction data can then be viewed, searched through a user-friendly web interface.

 ## Technology Stack
 - Python 3.x